 Do you think you need to get a divorce?
 Ultimately it is your opinion that matters most when it comes to this subject.
-You can consult with friends, family members, and even coworkers to determine what their thoughts are the Buck stops with you in terms of actually moving forward with the divorce.
+You can consult with friends, family members, and even coworkers to determine their thoughts; the Buck stops with you in terms of actually moving forward with the divorce.
 The other thing you need to keep in mind is that you don't even need to ask your spouse for permission, either.
-If you want to get a divorce you can get it on your own without even consulting with him or her.
-This may seem basic and intuitive but for those who have gone through the difficult stretch in their marriage relationship, this point may need to be reiterated from time to time.
+If you want to get a divorce, you can get it independently without even consulting with them.
+This may seem basic and intuitive, but for those who have gone through the difficult stretch in their marriage relationship, this point may need to be reiterated from time to time.

 Consultations with multiple family law attorneys

 Speaking to multiple, experienced family law attorneys is essential when figuring out your next steps in the divorce process.
-That doesn’t mean that the attorney is going to necessarily dissuade you all from getting a divorce.
-What it does mean is that the attorney can provide you with the most valuable tool that you will have at any point in the divorce process: information.
-Information is essential to your ability to make decisions, plans and allow those plans to lead to accomplishable goals.
+That doesn’t mean that the attorney will dissuade you all from getting a divorce, necessarily.
+It does mean that the attorney can provide you with the most valuable tool that you will have at any point in the divorce process: information.
+Information is essential to your ability to make decisions and plans and lead to accomplishable goals.
 How can you make decisions and become goal-oriented in a divorce without having information to base those decisions on?

-Sometimes you may find yourself in a circumstance where you are unable to have a constructive discussion with your spouse about your marital problems and the possibility of getting a divorce.
+Sometimes you may find yourself in a circumstance where you cannot have a constructive discussion with your spouse about your marital problems and the possibility of getting a divorce.
 This can be a problematic situation to find yourself in.
 The irony of that, of course, is that communication is the best way for you to avoid marital problems in the first place and then to solve problems associated with marriage once they arise.
-So, if you find yourself in a position where your marriage is failing and you can’t quite find the words to express yourself to your spouse does that mean that all is lost?
+So, if you find yourself in a position where your marriage is failing, and you can’t quite find the words to express yourself to your spouse, does that mean that all is lost?

 This is where an experienced family therapist or marriage counselor can come in handy for a person in your position.
 A therapist can not only help you identify problems in your marriage but can help you to learn how to avoid problems in the future and develop techniques to talk to your spouse about problems once you encounter them later on.
 Marriage is tough, and having a great marriage is tougher.
 None of us are born being strong communicators and empathetic listeners.
 Those are skills and traits that are developed over time.

-One other point I will make about seeking counseling and therapy from a professional is that the “professional” in question does not have to be someone you make you lay down on a couch while he sits quietly and jots down his thoughts into a notepad.
+I will make another point about seeking counseling and therapy from a professional: the “professional” in question does not have to be someone you make; you lay down on a couch.
+At the same time, he sits quietly and jots down his thoughts into a notepad.
 Your therapist can be a priest, minister, another religious leader, or even a person in your community that you and your spouse both trust and who can be honest with the both of you.
-As long as you and your spouse trust this person to be objective and honest then the actual therapist or counselor that you all see can be several people.
+As long as you and your spouse trust this person to be objective and honest, then the actual therapist or counselor that you all see can be several people.

 Some of you just read that last sentence and cringed.
 Others of you may have read it and thought nothing of it.
-Depending on your relationship with your children, as well as their ages, you may fall into one of the two categories or neither.
-If you have older children then you may look to them as confidants during turbulent times.
-Others of you may have younger children who couldn’t identify with the problems you are facing even if you wanted them to be able to.
-So, the question that we family law attorneys receive on occasion is whether or not it is appropriate to lean on your kids for their opinions on whether or not a divorce is something worth pursuing?
+Depending on your relationship with your children and their ages, you may fall into one of the two categories or neither.
+If you have older children, then you may look to them as confidants during turbulent times.
+Others of you might have younger children who couldn’t identify with the problems you are facing even if you wanted them to be able to.
+So, the question that we family law attorneys receive on occasion is whether or not it is appropriate to lean on your kids for their opinions on whether a divorce is worth pursuing?

-I'll start with the easier answer to give: if you have school-aged children then it is wholly inappropriate to talk to them about the specific problems that you have with your spouse.
+I'll start with the easier answer to give: if you have school-aged children, then it is wholly inappropriate to talk to them about the specific problems that you have with your spouse.
 For one, your children will end having to split time between your home and your spouse's home where you move forward with a divorce.
-That means if you may be influencing the way that your children think about you and your spouse negatively even if that was not your intent.
+That means you may be influencing the way your children think about you and your spouse negatively, even if that was not your intent.

 The risks of alienation in a Texas divorce

-Alienation is essentially when one parent turns their child against the other parent whether on purpose or without intending to do so.
-I would argue that most of the time it is pretty difficult for a parent to engage in alienating behavior without being aware of the consequences of that behavior.
-Alienating behavior can take on qualities like constantly badmouthing the other parent in front of the children or even if you were to make subtle comments or illusions to the other parent and their inability to perform adequately as a parent in your estimation.
-Constantly second-guessing the other parent or causing doubt in the mind of your child as to whether or not that parent loves your child would be alienating behavior.
+Alienation is essentially when one parent turns their child against the other parent, whether on purpose or without intending to do so.
+I would argue that it is pretty difficult for a parent to engage in alienating behavior most of the time without being aware of the consequences of that behavior.
+Alienating behavior could take on qualities like constantly badmouthing the other parent in front of the children or even if you were to make subtle comments or illusions to the other parent and their inability to perform adequately as a parent in your estimation.
+Constantly second-guessing the other parent or causing doubt in your child's mind as to whether or not that parent loves your child would be alienating behavior.

 To start with, alienating behavior is never appropriate.
-While you may believe that you aren't doing any long-term harm the reality is that by bad-mouthing another parent in front of your child on a repeated basis you are potentially destroying your child's relationship with that parent.
+While you may believe that you aren't doing any long-term harm, the reality is that by bad-mouthing another parent in front of your child on a repeated basis, you are potentially destroying your child's relationship with that parent.
 Consider the age of your child before you make any remarks or comments about your Co-parent.
-Your children may be at the age where they are incapable of processing or understanding the comments that you make and this can be disastrous for that child and how they view the other parent.
+Your children may be at the age where they are incapable of processing or understanding the comments you make, which can be disastrous for that child and how they view the other parent.

 This is especially true if you are the primary conservator of your child.
-That means that your child will be in your possession more often than not and therefore you have long periods of plant seeds of doubt in the mind of your child regarding their relationship with the other parent.
-Instead of choosing to act negatively regarding the parent and their relationship with your child you could choose to simply say nothing at all.
-In a perfect world, you would do everything you could to encourage your child to have a relationship with your Co-parent.
-However, if that's not possible simply saying nothing at all beats constantly badmouthing the other parent.
+That means that your child will be in your possession more often than not.
+Therefore, you have long periods of plant seeds of doubt in your child's mind regarding their relationship with the other parent; instead of choosing to act negatively regarding the parent and their relationship with your child, you could choose to say nothing at all.
+In a perfect world, you would do everything you could to encourage your child to have a relationship with your Co-parent; however, if that's not possible, simply saying nothing at all beats constantly badmouthing the other parent.

-If all of this isn't enough to cause you to step back and refrain from badmouthing the other parent, you should understand that by doing so you are going to violate your final decree of divorce.
+If all of this isn't enough to cause you to step back and refrain from badmouthing the other parent, you should understand that by doing so, you are going to violate your final decree of divorce.
 There is almost always a provision included in the final orders of divorce cases that forbid speaking negatively about the other parent in front of your children.
-There is no circumstance in which the behavior is justified and if it becomes enough of an issue you can rest assured that your Co-parent will ask a judge to weigh in on the subject.
-Simply avoid the subject altogether by honoring the Golden rule: if you don't have anything nice to say don't say anything at all.
+There is no circumstance in which the behavior is justified, and if it becomes enough of an issue, you can rest assured that your Co-parent will ask a judge to weigh in on the subject.
+Avoid the subject altogether by honoring the Golden rule: if you don't have anything nice to say, don't say anything at all.

 Final thoughts on second opinion divorce consultations

-You should work with attorneys, counselors, trusted friends and family, and others when making an important decision about divorce.
+It would help if you worked with attorneys, counselors, trusted friends and family, and others when making an important decision about divorce.
 Again, what works for other people may not work for you.
-You need to decide about what is best for you and your family based on your circumstances.
-Once you have consulted with enough people that you trust and whose experience matters to you then you will be able to make a decision that is not only the best for you but your children, as well.
+It would help if you decided what is best for you and your family based on your circumstances.
+Once you have consulted with enough people that you trust and whose experience matters to you, then you will be able to make a decision that is not only the best for you but your children, as well.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys are available six days a week in person, over the phone, and via video to speak with you about your circumstances.
-A family law consultation is a great way for you to learn more about the law as well as how your family may be impacted by the filing of a divorce or child custody case.
+A family law consultation is a great way for you to learn more about the law and how your family may be impacted by the filing of a divorce or child custody case.